-1 you are multi-selecting lots of points, you may find it easier to turn you make a selection.
+If you are multi-selecting lots of points, you may find it easier to turn A on so you do not have to hold down the ? key each time you make a selection.

-Select Points To select the points × by label, do the 4 1073 ΟК 4 1074 following: Cancel 4 1075 4 1076 This point is already 1100 1.
-Select the selected. 💠 1101 Average Point 1102 command. 💠 1103 💠 1104 2.
-Scroll down to the Press the 🖳 key \$11105 1100 points.
-Now and click on 1105.
-AUTOBAR1 AUTOBAR2 you cannot drag Select All AUTOBAR3 around the two points because they are not consecutive.
+To select the points by label, do the following:

+Select the Average Point command.
+Scroll down to the 1100 points.
+Now you cannot drag around the two points because they are not consecutive.